 Frankfurt School offers executive programmes of the highest quality, tailored to your organisation’s specific needs and requests.

 FS Sustainable World Academy addresses 14 SDGs in its current portfolio.
-It is our vision and commitment to cover all 17 SDGs through relevant, excellent, and interesting professional education programmes by 2021.
+It is our vision and commitment to cover all 17 SDGs through relevant, excellent, and interesting professional education programmes.

 The UN Sustainable Development Goals (SDGs) are the blueprint to achieve a better and more sustainable future for all by 2030.
 These 17 interrelated goals address the global challenges we face - including those related to poverty, rapid urbanization, economic and social inequality, climate change, environmental degradation, life on land and below water.
 Click on any specific goal below to learn more about the goal itself and the courses the Sustainable World Academy offers to provide the knowledge and skills to achieve them.